 Applicants who have been forward to AMC will also receive admission to Union and a financial aid package for Union’s four-year undergraduate program.
 Applications which are not forwarded to AMC will be returned and reviewed in the regular decision applicant pool.
 Admitted students have until May 1 to enroll.

 Applicants must be United States citizens or permanent residents of the United States at the time of application.
 Citizens of other countries are not considered for this program.

 You must submit your application to Union by November 1.
 Indicate your interest in Leadership in Medicine-Health Management Program by checking the appropriate box.
 Applicants for need-based financial aid must also submit the required financial aid documents by November 1.

 The most important credential for admission is academic excellence, as evidenced by:

 - Excellent grades in the most challenging courses available in high school.

 - High school classes in biology and chemistry.
 Physics is preferred but not required.

-- Rank near the top of the class (if the school uses class rank).
+- Rank near the top of the class (if the high school provides class rank).

 - Interest in and knowledge of Healthcare Management.

 Please note: Albany Medical College allows students to apply to only one of the three AMC combined degree programs.
 When applying to Union's Leadership in Medicine Program, please be sure you do not submit an application to any of the other AMC programs.
 Applicants will be administratively withdrawn if they apply to more than one program.